fatualux/pygen-calendar/README.md

 2. **Enter Font Name**: Enter the name of the font family when prompted.
 This font will be used for the ientire calendar.
 3. **Input Year and Month**: Provide the year and month for which you want to generate the calendar.
 4. **Add Notes**: Optionally, add notes to specific dates by following the prompts; newlines are supported (with the escape character '\n').
 5. **Output**: The script will generate an HTML file with the calendar and a corresponding CSS file for styling.
-(Note that the font file/s must be in the same directory as the script.)
+(Note that the font file/s must be in the same directory as the HTML file.)

 ## Dependencies